 - No LED light

-We are hoping that this list is going to be a great help for you if you’re thinking of beginning with microphotography.
+We hope that this list will be a great help for you if you’re thinking of beginning with microphotography.
 All of the microscopes have their qualities different from others.
 After going through the details and specifications of each product, we are sure you can easily decide which option suits you the best!